WillQizza/uofa-cmput404.github.io/content/labsignments/heroku.md

         * Windows 10/11: <https://allthings.how/how-to-edit-hosts-file-in-windows-11/>
     * If it stops working check again with nslookup and update it.
 * Use a VPN service or proxy.
-* Demo over Zoom using Shaw or Telus internet, or another internet not provided by the University.
+* Demo using another internet not provided by the University while in the lab room.

 # Getting Started